 These data are from a February 1998 supplement to the Current Population Survey.
 Note that the percentages in the chart are for displaced workers employed at the time of the survey.
 Find more information on displacement in "Worker displacement in the mid-1990s," by Steven Hipple, Monthly Labor Review, July 1999.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Displaced professional workers most likely to return to same occupation on the Internet at http://www.bls.gov/opub/ted/1999/oct/wk2/art04.htm (visited December 11, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Displaced professional workers most likely to return to same occupation on the Internet at https://www.bls.gov/opub/ted/1999/oct/wk2/art04.htm (visited January 17, 2018).

 A look at employment, wages, and job safety in breweries and producer prices for beer.